www.weldreality.com.

 CHERNOBYL

-RESTART DELAYED AFTER POOR WELDS DISCOVERED.
+RESTART DELAYED AFTER THE POOR WELDS WERE DISCOVERED.

 FROM